-- 339. Section OB 1 provides that, subject to several exclusions, a company that is tax resident in New Zealand must establish and maintain an ICA for each tax year.
-ICA companies may attach imputation credits to dividends they pay (s OB 60). - 340.
+- 352. Section OB 1 provides that, subject to several exclusions, a company that is tax resident in New Zealand must establish and maintain an ICA for each tax year.
+ICA companies may attach imputation credits to dividends they pay (s OB 60). - 353.
 Several categories of company are excluded from being ICA companies and, therefore, from passing on imputation credits to their shareholders (s OB 1(2)).
 Among these are companies that are tax resident in New Zealand but are treated as not being tax resident in New Zealand under a DTA.
-To ensure dual resident companies cannot be used to undermine the international tax regime by obtaining the benefit of the imputation regime even though treated as not resident here, companies in this category cannot pass on imputation credits. - 341.
-As discussed at [296], there is an exception to this for companies that cease to be required by s OB 1 to maintain an ICA because their tax residence tie-breaks to Australia under the Australia-New Zealand DTA.
+This ensures dual resident companies that are treated as not resident here cannot be used to undermine the international tax regime by obtaining the benefit of the imputation regime. - 354.
+As discussed at [307], there is an exception to this for companies that cease to be required by s OB 1 to maintain an ICA because their tax residence tie-breaks to

+Australia under the Australia-New Zealand DTA.
 In this situation, the company continues to be required to maintain an ICA.